rmsk2/rustpwman/README.md

 It has to be noted that copying and pasting text in its most basic form is not possible in a terminal window while the cursive application is running.
 This in turn is probably an unfixable problem as cursive by definition controls the cursor in the terminal window, which may preclude the OS from "doing its thing".

 `rustpwman` works around this problem in two ways.
-At first pasting from the clipboard is emulated by spawning a new process in which a command is executed that writes the clipboard contents to stdout. `rustpwman` can then read the output of that process and write it into the TUI. `rustpwman` exxpects that the data to be read from stdout is UTF-8 encoded.
+At first pasting from the clipboard is emulated by spawning a new process in which a command is executed that writes the clipboard contents to stdout. `rustpwman` can then read the output of that process and write it into the TUI. `rustpwman` expects that the data to be read from stdout is UTF-8 encoded.

 Secondly copying to the clipboard is possible as soon as `rustpwman` has stopped.
 When selecting `Quit and print` from the main menu `rustpwman` is stopped and the contents of the currently selected entry is printed to the terminal window.
 The necessary information can now be copied from the terminal into the clipboard and pasted where needed.